October 1st, 2021 – September 18th, 2022

 The imagery in A Chapter of Love will center around community, family, and child-rearing inspired by Egyir’s experience growing up in West Africa.
 The artist references the saying “it takes a village” as touchstone for this project.
 Passages about love will be woven throughout the facade, including on the sidewalk along with hopscotch-like games.
 The windows will feature combs made of cut plexiglass, blending imagery of ancient African combs and contemporary portraiture.
 Egyir’s Facade Project will encompass the entirety of the building and onto the sidewalk, celebrating the ICA as a space for diverse perspectives and community engagement.

-Conrad Egyir: A Chapter of Love is generously supported by Pamela and David Hornik, The Andy Warhol Foundation for the Visual Arts, and Brook Hartzell and Tad Freese.
+Conrad Egyir: A Chapter of Love and Conrad Egyir: Chapters of Light are generously supported by program partner Facebook Open Arts, The Andy Warhol Foundation for the Visual Arts, Pamela and David Hornik, Tad Freese and Brook Hartzell, and Applied Materials.

 About Conrad Egyir